The Crinkle Stitch

 The trick to the texture is the mixture of tall and short stitches!
 On each wrong side row, you will alternate single and treble crochet stitches.
 The shorter single crochet stitches pull the tops of the treble crochet stitches down, causing the post, or body, of the stitch the bend outward and stick out on the right side of the fabric.
 Watch the video and you’ll see!

-What are the written instructions to crochet the Crinkle Stitch?
+What are the written instructions for the Crinkle Stitch?

 Ch an even number

 Row 1 Sc in 2nd ch from hook and in each ch across, turn.
 You will now have an odd number of sts, one less than the number of your starting chain.

 Row 2 Ch 1, *sc in first st, tr in next st, repeat from * to last st, sc in last st, turn.